Policy Interest Rate in Serbia

 3-Month BELIBOR (%, eop) | 0.90 | 0.94 | 4.95 | 5.71 | 4.70 |

-Central Bank remains on hold: At its meeting on 10 April, the National Bank of Serbia (NBS) executive board kept the key policy rate unchanged at 5.75%, where it has been since September 2024.
-The decision was aligned with market expectations.
+Central Bank holds again: At its meeting on 9 May, the National Bank of Serbia (NBS) Executive Board kept its key policy rate unchanged at 5.75%, where it has stood since September 2024.
+The decision was in line with market expectations.

-Central Bank to cut: The NBS provided no specific forward guidance on future interest rate movements, stating instead that it will continue to closely monitor domestic and international market trends.
-Our Consensus is for the Bank to reduce rates by around 75 basis points by the end of 2025 as inflation moderates, with most of our panelists expecting the first rate cuts in Q2.
-The next meeting is set for 9 May.
+Central Bank to cut rates ahead: The NBS did not provide explicit forward guidance, saying instead that it would continue to closely monitor domestic and international markets.
+Our Consensus is for the Bank to reduce rates by around 75 basis points by the end of 2025, with multiple panelists expecting the first rate cuts at the next meeting on 12 June.

-Panelist insight: Mate Jelic, analyst at Erste Bank, commented: “If inflation develops according to forecasts, it will make sense to ease monetary policy later this year, but pinpointing the exact timing is exceedingly difficult in the current hectic global surrounding.
-Our base case is NBS will deliver the first cut in July, as we expect inflation under 4% y/y by then.
-However, given turbulent but global and local developments, we expect the central bank will remain cautious, delivering only two cuts this year in total.”
+Panelist insight: Mate Jelic, analyst at Erste Bank, sits at the hawkish end of our panel: “If inflation develops according to forecasts, meaning [it] starts to drop towards the mid-point of the target range in the next few months, it will make sense to start easing monetary policy again, but pinpointing the exact timing is exceedingly difficult in the current hectic global surrounding.
+Our base case is [that the] NBS will deliver the first cut in July, as we expect inflation under 4% y/y by then.
+However, given turbulent […] global and local developments, we expect the central bank will remain relatively cautious, delivering only two cuts in 2025.”

 Download one of our sample reports to visualize what a Consensus Forecast is and see our Serbian interest rate projections.